Solomon333/Exercise-Tracker/README.md

 - Create React App

-- Useful tool to track your exercise.
+- Useful tool to track your exercise

 - Bootstrap.